-This summit, in addition to being very accessible for a first experience of the very high altitude, is the site of experimentation of an international program led by the CNRS.
-Indeed, it is up there that each year, at this time, the Grenoble scientists of the IGE (Institute of Geosciences of the Environment) meet to make measurements on the glacier at more than 6,000 m.
+The Mera Peak, in addition to being very accessible for a first experience in high altitude, is the place of experimentation of an international program led by the CNRS.
+Indeed, it is up there that Grenoble scientists from the IGE (Institute of Environmental Geosciences) meet every autumn to take measurements on the glacier at more than 6,000 m.

-Mass balance, ablation and other bamboo-based measurements … it’s all there.
-The aim is to see the past and future evolution of these huge water reservoirs, the risks and assets they represent for people, and how their evolution is a testimony of climate change in the world’s highest region.
+Mass balance, ablation and other bamboo-based measures… it’s all there.
+The goal is to see the past but also future evolution of these immense water reservoirs, the risks and the advantages they represent for the populations, and how their evolutions are witnesses of the climate change in the highest region of the world.

-We will also go to see the pyramid of Lobuche.
-Built with heavy materials mounted on the backs of men and yaks, it contrasts with the traditional habitat of Nepalese Khumbu.
-It is actually the base camp for scientists who go to take measurements in the mountains.
+The Lobuche pyramid, built with heavy materials mounted on men’s back and yaks, which contrasts with the traditional habitat of the Nepalese Khumbu, is in fact the base camp for the CNRS scientists.